-- Especially, when a remote programmable controller is controlled by an external device, immediate action cannot be taken if a problem occurs in the programmable controller due to a communication failure.
+- When connecting an external device with a CPU module or intelligent function module to modify data of a running programmable controller, configure an interlock circuit in the program to ensure that the entire system will always operate safely.
+For other forms of control (such as program modification, parameter change, forced output, or operating status change) of a running programmable controller, read the relevant manuals carefully and ensure that the operation is safe before proceeding.
+Improper operation may damage machines or cause accidents.
+When a Safety CPU is used, data cannot be modified while the Safety CPU is in SAFETY MODE. - Especially, when a remote programmable controller is controlled by an external device, immediate action cannot be taken if a problem occurs in the programmable controller due to a communication failure.
 To prevent this, configure an interlock circuit in the program, and determine corrective actions to be taken between the external device and CPU module in case of a communication failure. - Do not write any data to the "system area" and "write-protect area" of the buffer memory in the module.
 Also, do not use any "use prohibited" signals as an output signal from the CPU module to each module.
 Doing so may cause malfunction of the programmable controller system.
-For the "system area", "write-protect area", and the "use prohibited" signals, refer to the user's manual for the module used. - If a communication cable is disconnected, the network may be unstable, resulting in a communication failure of multiple stations.
+For the "system area", "write-protect area", and the "use prohibited" signals, refer to the user's manual for the module used.
+For areas used for safety communications, they are protected from being written by users, and thus safety communications failure caused by data writing does not occur. - If a communication cable is disconnected, the network may be unstable, resulting in a communication failure of multiple stations.
 Configure an interlock circuit in the program to ensure that the entire system will always operate safely even if communications fail.
-Failure to do so may result in an accident due to an incorrect output or malfunction. - To maintain the safety of the programmable controller system against unauthorized access from external devices via the network, take appropriate measures.
-To maintain the safety against unauthorized access via the Internet, take measures such as installing a firewall.
+Failure to do so may result in an accident due to an incorrect output or malfunction.
+When safety communications are used, an interlock by the safety station interlock function protects the system from an incorrect output or malfunction.